 The Fighting Frontier

-Mohawk Valley settlers defeated at Battle of Oriskany in 1777 |
+Mohawk Valley settlers were defeated at the Battle of Oriskany in 1777 |

-The region played a key role in the British campaign of 1777 and many of the Palatinate Dutch served at Fort Stanwyck and fought at Oriskany.
-Two forts, Keyser and Paris, were built on Stone Arabia soil.
-Fort Keyser was a stone house (1740's) built by Johannes Keyser, was palisaded and garrisoned by militia troops under Lt.
-John Zeiley.
-Fort Paris was a fortified farmhouse and trading post (1737) originally built by Isaac Paris.
-A barracks for 100 men and a blockhouse were also inside the palisade.
-Despite, or because of the forts, the Loyalists and Indian allies struck at Stone Arabia twice.
-The first attack was the Ephratah-Dillenburgh raid in 1778.
-The afternoon of April 20, 1778, while a small company of twenty militia was drilling, a band of Indians and Loyalists appeared and began destroying homes and barns.
-Most of the militia went to defend their homes, but a small number of militia pursued the attackers.
-In a skirmish, several militiamen were killed including a boy of four.
-The Loyalists withdrew but stragglers from the Loyalist band took a boy captive at Kringsbush and killed a young woman in sight of Fort Klock.
-These and the other raids north of the Mohawk River so frightened the inhabitants that most of those whom the Indians and Tories had missed moved down into the Mohawk Valley to gain protection in the forts.
-As far as the northern slope of the valley was concerned, the British effort to frighten the people away from their farms was a great success.
+On April 20, 1778, while a small company of twenty militia was drilling, a band of Indians and Loyalists appeared and began destroying homes and barns.
+Most of the militia went to defend their homes, but a few pursued the attackers.
+In a skirmish, several militiamen, including a boy of four, were killed.
+The Loyalists withdrew, but stragglers from the band took a boy captive at Kringsbush and killed a young woman in sight of Fort Klock.
+These raids, along with others north of the Mohawk River, so frightened the inhabitants that most of those missed by the Indians and Tories moved into the Mohawk Valley to seek protection in the forts.
+As for the northern slope of the valley, the British effort to scare people away from their farms was a great success.

-Fort Klock, Home of Colonel Jakob Klock of Palatine Regiment of the Tryon County Militia |
+Fort Klock, Home of Colonel Jakob Klock of the Palatine Regiment of the Tryon County Militia |

 Battle of Stone Arabia

-Map of Johnson Raid on Stone Arabia 1780 |
+Map of the Johnson Raid on Stone Arabia, 1780 |

 Sir John Johnson |

-Left in ashes by the raid, The Dutch Reformed Church was rebuilt in 1788 |
+Left in ashes by the raid, the Dutch Reformed Church was rebuilt in 1788 |

 The Legacy

-The raid of 1780, with its intensive destruction, was a telling blow to the cause.
-It should be noted that there was more unanimity among the Palatine farmers in opposition to the British policy than in some other districts in the Valley.
-There was scarcely a family, however, that was not divided between loyalty to the crown and loyalty to the cause.
-And yet showing we find New York Governor George Clinton (later 4th VP of the US) giving a fitting testament to the spirit of the Stone Arabia settlers, in 1781, "Most of Tryon and Schoharie have been destroyed.
+Despite this, we find New York Governor George Clinton (later the 4th Vice President of the U.S.) giving a fitting testament to the spirit of the Stone Arabia settlers in 1781: "Most of Tryon and Schoharie have been destroyed.
 They are not however abandoned; the inhabitants having recovered themselves, continue to improve their farms and assist in the general defense."

 NY Gov Clinton |